Skip to content

 Usage Tips

-By leveraging MyBatis-Plus’s Wrapper conditional constructor, developers can more efficiently build complex database query conditions while maintaining code conciseness and security.
+By using MyBatis-Plus’s Wrapper condition builder, you can build complex database query conditions more efficiently while maintaining code simplicity and security.
 Here are some considerations and recommended practices:

-• When using Wrapper, prefer Lambda expressions to avoid hardcoding field names, which improves code readability and maintainability.
+• When using Wrapper, prefer Lambda expressions to avoid hard-coding field names.
+This improves code readability and maintainability.

-• Be mindful of Wrapper’s thread safety—typically, create a new Wrapper instance for each use.
+• Be aware of Wrapper’s thread safety; typically, you should create a new Wrapper instance for each use.

-• When using MyBatis-Plus’s Wrapper, avoid directly concatenating frontend dynamic parameters into SQL fragments to prevent SQL injection attacks.
-MyBatis-Plus provides secure parameter binding methods, such as eq, apply, etc., which automatically handle parameter binding to mitigate SQL injection risks.
+• When using MyBatis-Plus’s Wrapper, avoid directly concatenating front-end dynamic parameters into SQL fragments to prevent SQL injection attacks.
+MyBatis-Plus provides safe parameter binding methods, such as eq and apply, which automatically handle parameter binding to mitigate SQL injection risks.

 Wrappers